Survey Best Practices

 It’s important to close the feedback loop otherwise your survey respondents will think you’re not bothered about the insight they’ve provided or have any intention of acting on it.
 This can also harm any interest you may have in reaching out to them again in the future.

-You’ll also want to finish your surveys by thanking respondents for participating, as failure to do may also harm any future participation from them.
+You’ll also want to finish your surveys by saying thank you for participating, as failure to do may also harm any future participation from them.

 Best practices for reporting results